 When is black fly season?

 As a general rule, black fly season runs from mid-May through mid-June.
-People often mistake stable flies for black flies.
-In addition, you may experience mosquitos, no-see-ums, and other biting insects when you visit Pictured Rocks.
-Be prepared with insect repellant and protective clothing. more...
+In addition, you may experience mosquitos, no-see-ums, stable flies, and other biting insects when you visit Pictured Rocks.
+Be prepared with insect repellent and protective clothing. more...

 What is the best way to view the Pictured Rocks?